ggez/ggez/docs/FAQ.md

 # Image/sound loading and font rendering is slow!

 Are you running in debug or release mode?
 Rust in general is very slow in debug mode.
-This causes problems because theres currently no way to build ggez in debug mode but build all it's dependencies in release mode.
+This causes problems because there is currently no way to build ggez in debug mode but build all it's dependencies in release mode.
 So, things like `image` and `rusttype` end up doing a lot of very un-optimized number crunching.